-We like to think that humans take decisions in a rational and logical way, like computers do.
+We like to think that humans make decisions in a rational and logical way like computers do.
 Most economists model the consumer as a rational being, a consumer that makes well informed rational decisions.

 So humans aren't the rational beings they claim to be?
 There's a beautiful quote from the book "Mean Markets and Lizard Brains - how to profit from the new science of irrationality" by Terry Burnham (it's in my bookstore).
 The author writes about an incident and then concludes with "Is such irrational behavior common?
 Yes.
 People are crazy."
 Behavioral economists have proven that our financial decisions are often irrational.

 The author then uses the term lizard brain to describe that part of our brains as the part that reflects the world of our ancestors.
 This lizard brain has helped mankind to survive through evolution, but it's a backward-looking system not very suitable for the financial markets.
 The lizard brain makes us buy high and sell low.
 We do have a rational part in our brain, but especially in financial markets, the lizard part is very often the stronger one and causes irrational behavior.

 The lizard brain causes us to be stubborn and not accept a loss, thus resulting in a much bigger loss.
 In trading, this means using a stoploss.
 You can be stubborn and hope for the markets to turn around and come your way.
 But until that happens, your loss will increase and you may be forced to close the position after all.